Smoky Mountains Road Trip Itinerary from Gatlinburg to the North Carolina Highlands

 - Day 6: North Carolina Highlands

-Day 1: Arrival & Drive to Gatlinburg
+Day 1: Arrival and Drive to Gatlinburg

 We flew into Nashville, Tennessee and rented a car for our 6 day trip across the Smokies and into North Carolina.
 The drive from Nashville to Gatlinburg via Knoxville was very do-able.
 Gatlinburg is right outside the entrance to Smoky Mountains National Park and is the perfect base camp for all of your activities.